 Common sense ignited, medical disclaimer stated…

-Let’s move on to talking about essential oils in
+Let’s move on to talking about essential oils in capsule form for a second.

 Look, we all know ingesting ANYTHING comes with a potential risk.
-From food, to textiles, to medications and yes even essential oils, all have the potential to adversely affect any individual.
+From food to textiles, to medications, and yes even essential oils, all have the potential to adversely affect any individual.

 Because we are all so beautifully different, so is the way our bodies react to anything we put into it.